• Skip to primary navigation

 • After marinating at least 30-minutes, remove the swordfish from the fridge.
 One-by-one, take each cube of swordfish and carefully add it onto the skewer.
 I split the swordfish evenly between four skewers.
 Place skewers onto a plate.

-• Pour 1-2 TBSP of oil onto a paper towel.
+• Pour 1-2 tablespoon of oil onto a paper towel.
 Rub it gently on the grates of the grill.

 • Preheat the grill on Medium-High.